 Megan Dixon is Director of Literacy for the Aspire Educational Trust, a small multi-academy trust based in the north west of the UK.
 The schools within the trust predominantly serve areas of high socio-economic disadvantage.
 Megan is also a founding Director of one of the EEF/IEE Research Schools.
 She holds a masters in literacy learning and acquisition, as well as a masters of teaching, and has recently started her PhD on difficulties around reading comprehension under the supervision of Professor Jane Oakhill.
 Megan’s work encompasses KS1 and early years all the way through to year 6.
 Her research interests include reading and writing acquisition for children, particularly those who find this challenging, and the translation of evidence into practice.

 Megan talks about the process of translating evidence in practice next week on the CEM Blog.
 Subscribe for CEM updates.

-Read our case study to find out how the InCAS assessment for children aged 5-11 helps teachers identify common reading problems.
+Read our case study to find out how the InCAS (now evolved into Cambridge Primary Insight) assessment for children aged 5-11 helps teachers identify common reading problems.

 4 Signs of an effective Early Years Classroom

 "Effective early years is the game changer." – Lydia Cuddy Gibbs, Head of Early Years, Ark

 4 ways assessment data can support remote learning

 More than 90% of the world’s schools have been affected by the pandemic this year.
 That’s hundreds...

 Almost 20 years ago, at the very tail-end of the last century, Professor Rob Coe published his ...